generalNada/theColorMode/README.md

 ### 📱 iPhone / Small Screens (< 768px)

-- **40% scaling** (larger and easier to see!)
+- **44% scaling** (larger and easier to see!)
-- Emojis: 2.4rem
+- Emojis: 2.64rem
-- Color blocks: 48px
+- Color blocks: 53px
 - Compact menu and controls
 - Maximum screen space for gameplay

 ### ✨ iOS Optimizations

 - Touch-optimized for smooth tapping and dragging
-- iOS audio unlocking for sound effects and victory songs
+- iOS audio unlocking for sound effects
 - Prevents text selection and iOS callout menus
 - Hardware-accelerated animations
 - Backdrop blur effects on the menu